Hwata dynasty: War strategy

 A British South Africa Company policeman called Mhasvi son of Gotora from one of the Hwata houses leaders named Hiya, deserted the British to join the rebellion at Mazoe.
 He was made commander of the army and trained the Hwata men on how to shoot with guns.
 Mambo Hwata gave orders to cut telephone lines and gave his men letters to take to all British families in the area, with the instruction that the men should attack and kill all British men who came out to receive the fake letters.
 This news reached the British families in the area and they sought refuge at Mazoe Mine.
 An initial army of 20 villagers attacked a British convoy of 6 British men (Faull, Cass, Dickensen, Pascoe, Fairbairn and Stoddart) who had left Mazoe mine driving a donkey cart towards Salisbury.
 They had left their wives at Mazoe Mine.

 The villagers shot and killed Cass, followed by one Dickenson.
 Shortly after, the Hwata soldiers attempted to ambush the remaining four British men by pretending to be friendly Mashona.
 The four became suspicious of their knobkerries, and started to open fire.
 The donkey kart was hastily turned around, with one Pascoe and Faull scrambled in front, and a Fairbairn and Stobbart following behind.
 After travelling a hundred yards, the Hwata shot at Faull, and his body slumped to the ground.
 Fairbairn returned fire and killed a Hwata youth.
-There was exchange of fire between the Hwata villagers and the remaining two British men, who fled to the mine after Fairbairn's gun jammed.
+There was an exchange of fire between the Hwata villagers and the remaining two British men, who fled to the mine after Fairbairn's gun jammed.
 Meanwhile, Blakiston, Darling, Spreckley and Hendrik who had remained at the mine decided to accompany the three women on a wagonette to Salisbury.
 They were attacked by fifty armed villagers, and they immediately returned unharmed to the mine.
 Later, Blakiston persuaded Routledge to accompany him to the grass thatched hut to send a rescue telegraph to Salisbury.